accessibility-luxembourg/accessibilite.public.lu/content/en/mentions-legales.md

 The personal data communicated by the user are processed in accordance with [Regulation (EU) 2016/679 of the European Parliament and of the Council of April 27, 2016](https://cnpd.public.lu/fr/legislation/ droit-europ/union-europeenne/rgpd.html) relating to the protection of individuals with regard to the processing of personal data and the free movement of data.

-As the information and press service does not collect personal data apart from IP addresses in web server logs for security reasons, user consent is not necessary before visiting this site.
+As the Information and Press Service does not collect personal data apart from IP addresses in web server logs for security reasons, user consent is not necessary before visiting this site.

-The person responsible for this processing is the information and press service.
+The person responsible for this processing is the Information and Press Service.

-The user can send complaints relating to data protection concerning them via the respective communication channels made available as well as to the person responsible, in this case the information and press service.
+The user can send complaints relating to data protection concerning them via the respective communication channels made available as well as to the person responsible, in this case the Information and Press Service.
 The user can also submit their complaint to the data protection officer of the Information and Press Department via the following e-mail address: [dataprotection@sip.etat.lu](mailto:dataprotection@sip.etat .read).

 The user can, in addition, contact the [National Commission for Data Protection](https://cnpd.public.lu/) with its headquarters at 1 Avenue du Rock'n'Roll, L-4361 Esch-sur-Alzette for any dispute in this area.